dushechka/Crawler/README.md

 =============================

-This program scans given websites, that you will specify, saves
+This program scans given websites that you will specify, saves
-vocabularies from articles on them in Redis db, and fetchs amount of
+vocabularies from articles on them in Redis DB and fetches the amount of
-keywords occurences for each person, that you specify in MySQL database.
+keywords occurrences for each person that you specify in the MySQL database.

 Installation: